Harris County Precinct 4 constable sergeant killed in off-duty NW Houston crash

 The vehicle began to roll over several times, severely damaging the SUV.

-The victim was taken to Memorial Hermann Hospital where he later died, according to Houston police.
+The victim, identified as Sgt.
+Marcus Sam, was taken to Memorial Hermann Hospital where he later died, according to Houston police.

-Precinct 4 Constable Mark Hermann confirmed to ABC13 that the victim in the crash was a sergeant with his office.
+Sam's body was escorted from the hospital to the Harris County Medical Examiner's Office Saturday by Precinct 4 deputies, according to Constable Mark Herman.

+"We have been in contact with Marcus' family and will do everything we can to see them through this tragedy," Herman said in a Facebook post.

 The Houston Police Department's Vehicular Crimes Division was investigating the cause of the crash.